mathjax/MathJax/docs/source/start.rst

 <common-configurations>`, and the configuration options are described in
 :ref:`Configuration Options <configuration>`.

-Note:  The configuration process has changed in MathJax v1.1, so if you have existing pages that use MathJax, you may need to modify the tag that loads MathJax so that it conforms with the new configuration process.
+Note: The configuration process changed between MathJax v1.0 and v1.1, so if you have existing pages that use MathJax v1.0, you may need to modify the tag that loads MathJax so that it conforms with the new configuration process.
+See :ref:`Installing and Configuring MathJax
-See :ref:`Installing and Configuring MathJax <installation>` for more details.
+<installation>` for more details.

 Linking your copy of MathJax into a web page